Line-Up revealed for 2025 Brass in Concert Championship

 Renowned for their commitment to youth development, Lions Youth Brass has been lauded as “The beacon of youth player development in the UK,” a testament to their impactful work and dedication.

-In 2025, the organisation will commemorate its 35th anniversary with a celebratory tour to Belgium and a special reunion concert.
+This year the organisation will commemorate its 35th anniversary with a celebratory tour to Belgium and a special reunion concert.
 This event will feature performances from all three Lions bands, as well as a reunion band composed of former members, highlighting the enduring legacy and community spirit of Lions Youth Brass.

-Macclesfield Youth Brass Band
+Shepherd Youth Band

 Wardle Academy Youth Band